decred/dcrdocs/docs/governance/how-to-vote.md

 ## <img class="dcr-icon" src="/img/dcr-icons/Pool.svg" /> **Voting with a Voting Service Provider (VSP)**

 If your Voting Service Provider (VSP) has updated to the latest VSP software, you will find a 'Voting' page in the navigation menu with dropdown options for each agenda.
 After you've chosen how you want your tickets to vote, simply press the 'Update Voting Preferences' button to save your vote choices.
-Below you'll find an image of the votechoices for vote version 5.
+Below you'll find an image of the vote choices for vote version 5.

 <img src="/img/voting_preferences.png">